 Stadler have a different design concept for their diesel-electric bi-modes which will be introduced by Greater Anglia; instead of underfloor engines, which limits the power available, the engines will be in a separate power car which could be removed from the unit to convert it to a pure EMU.
 However, the use of articulated bogies increases load on the track which means that speed will be limited on many lines, again affecting journey times.

 Diesel-battery hybridThis is the rail equivalent of a Toyota Prius.
 Rolls Royce are offering hybrid powerpacks which would replace the existing diesel engines.
 This will be tested on one of Porterbrook’s class 170 diesel multiple units.
-The powerpack contains a diesel engine which would run at its most economical speed, driving an alternator to charge a battery pack when the train is at constant speed, braking or stationary.
-The battery pack would provide the extra power required for acceleration.
+The powerpack contains a diesel engine which would run at its most economical speed, driving an electrical machine which acts as a generator to charge a battery pack when the train is at constant speed, braking or stationary, and which acts as a motor using energy from the battery pack to provide the extra power required for acceleration.
 The engine would not be subjected to the on-off duty cycle of a normal diesel, so wear would be reduced and there would be a 25% fuel saving.
 Therefore operating costs and emissions would both be lower than a conventional diesel.

 Vivarail are building diesel-battery hybrid trains for Transport for Wales, using the same components as their diesel and battery prototypes.